 Share a Passion.
 Share a Purpose.
 Share a Floor.

 Living-Learning Communities (LLC) offer a dedicated and distinctive themed living option to our residents.
-They maintain a genuine sense of community and they are supported by programs, conversations and faculty interaction centered on the member’s interest.
+They maintain a genuine sense of community and they are supported by programs, conversations, and faculty interaction centered on the member’s interest.
 All the Living-Learning Communities are carefully planned and supported by University Housing staff along with the members of the community.
 Since all the members share interest in their community’s theme, you can expect to build genuine relationships and lifelong friends.

 Steps to apply:

-Apply online for Living-Learning Communities
+Apply through eRezLife for Living-Learning Communities

 - When you get to this page, you will need to create an account for the first time.